Dark Mode

 Once the two-year validity period of your conditional Green Card is over, you lose your lawful status, along with the right to live and work in the U.S.

-If you want to remain in the country, file a petition to remove conditions from your Green Card from 90 days before your conditional Green Card expires.
+If you want to remain in the country, file a petition to remove conditions from your Green Card at least 90 days before your conditional Green Card expires.

 To remove conditions: